-This is in response to your letter dated November 6, 1998, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of U.S. citizenship did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+This is in response to a letter dated December 10, 1997, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's proposed loss of U.S. citizenship (expatriation) will not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+Additional information was submitted in letters dated June 18, 1998, and April 20 and April 23, 1999.
 The information submitted for consideration is substantially as set forth below.